 Reusable agent skills

-Drop one of these into your project so the AI does the right thing every time, without re-pasting:
+Drop one of these into your project so your AI does the right thing every time, without re-pasting:

 - Claude Code skill — download